BorisNaydenov/CarSales-in-PowerBi/README.md

 _From a management point of view:_
 It is important to have a quick overview of the results.
 This report gives a clear overview of sales by customer, country, car brands and costs.
+You need to have a properly balanced balanced scorecard.
+(I am working on newer dashboards that will actually focus more on that)

 _From a data analyst's point of view:_  Insights or recommendations can be highlighted further.